Taragon123/Taragon123.github.io/README.md

 The finished project is intended to be integrated into the [CS Field Guide](https://www.csfieldguide.org.nz/) to provide pre-tirtiary teachers an additional resource to assit in teaching about AI.

 ***Config.json***
-This file contains most of the configuration one might want to change for the application, but any major changes will likely require rework of relevant code
+This file contains most of the configuration one might want to change for the application, but any major changes will likely require rework of relevant code.
+The relative path of this file must be given at the top of script.js

 *groupKeys*:
 Each entry in this represents a toggelable set of inputs for the neural network's parameters.
 This is in the format of "<gropName> : [<list of html input ids>]"